ihongwu/banai_tabbar/README.md

 # banai_tabbar
 This plug-in is designed to solve the problem of jitter in enlarging and reducing the tabbar font of flutter.

-1、The fontSize property of labelStyle cannot be set 2、The fontSize property of unselectedLabelStyle must be set 3、The fontSize property of unselectedLabelStyle must be greater than 0
+1、The fontSize property of labelStyle cannot be set 2、The fontSize property of unselectedLabelStyle must be set d 3、The fontSize property of unselectedLabelStyle must be greater than 0

 ## Getting Started